Clueninja/xwiimote-godot/README.md

-#XWiimote-Godot
+# XWiimote-Godot

 XWiimote-Godot is a GNU/Linux shared library API for communication between godot GDscript to the xwiimote kernel API

 # Requirements:
-linux kernel 3.1 or newer (3.11 or newer recommended) bluez-4.101 or newer (bluez-5.0 or newer recommended)
+linux kernel 3.1 or newer (3.11 or newer recommended)

+bluez-4.101 or newer (bluez-5.0 or newer recommended)

-I'm not sure if your user needs to be in the input group in order to run this without escalating privileges if so add your user to the 'input' group
+I'm not sure if your user needs to be in the input group in order to run this without escalating privileges. if you experience issues add your user to the 'input' group.

 ## Prerequisites